What and How to Enjoy in Princes’ Islands of Istanbul?

 2. Heybeliada Sanatorium

-The centre offers the best tuberculosis treatment of the period due to the island’s pine forests and the therapeutic effect of the island climate.
+The centre was opened in 1924 and it was used for tuberculosis treatment during this period due to the island’s pine forests and the therapeutic effect of the island climate.

 3. Hüseyin Rahmi Gürpınar House

 Next to Burgazada Pier, you’ll find tea gardens and cafes.
 Sait Faik Abasıyanık’s house has a special place among the historical houses of the island, which is one of Istanbul’s favourite summer resorts.
-With its beautiful natural landscapes and historical churches, Burgazada is waiting to welcome you at the pier.
+With its beautiful natural landscapes and historical churches, Burgazada is waiting to welcome you to the pier of prince’s island Istanbul.

 1. Sait Faik Abasıyanık Museum